UFC Star Tony Ferguson Doesn’t Want His Son To Become A Professional Fighter

 “I fight so that he doesn’t have to, that’s the ultimate truth.
 I do my thing and I’ll get punched in the face, but that’s only if I want to.”

 It is rare for fighters such as Ferguson to publicly say that they don’t want their sons to strap on the gloves just like their dads.
 Former UFC star Randy Couture became the heavyweight champion three times.
-His son Ryan has fought for the UFC, Strikeforce and Bellator.
+His son Ryan has fought in the UFC, Strikeforce, and Bellator.
 Undefeated Bellator featherweight A.J.
 McKee is coached by his dad, former UFC lightweight Antonio McKee.

 Ferguson is known as a trash-talker, and he may want to shield Armand from the barbs that often fly outside the octagon.
 Last year on The MMA Hour podcast, Ferguson told UFC superstar Conor McGregor that he would “haunt your ******* dreams, kid.”